go-gitea/gitea/docs/content/installation/from-source.en-us.md

 ## Source Maps

 By default, gitea generates reduced source maps for frontend files to conserve space.
-This can be controlled with the `SOURCEMAPS` environment variable:
+This can be controlled with the `ENABLE_SOURCEMAP` environment variable:

-- `SOURCEMAPS=full` generates all source maps, the default for development builds
+- `ENABLE_SOURCEMAP=true` generates all source maps, the default for development builds
-- `SOURCEMAPS=reduced` generates limited source maps, the default for production builds
+- `ENABLE_SOURCEMAP=reduced` generates limited source maps, the default for production builds
-- `SOURCEMAPS=none` generates no source maps
+- `ENABLE_SOURCEMAP=false` generates no source maps